 The controller provides actuator current limiting based on the electronics temperature.
-Dependent on board and actuator thermal models, the software reduces current as necessary to avoid conditions that would damage the device due to extreme temperatures.
+Depending on actuator and circuit board thermal models, the software reduces current as necessary to avoid conditions that would damage the device due to extreme temperatures.

-Current limiting based on temperature begins when the combined current and temperature environment causes board temperatures greater than 117 °C. The limit curve is a linear derate from full current at 117 °C down to zero current at 125 °C. At 117 °C (125 °C in software version 5418-2225), an OverTemp fault is annunciated.
+Current limiting based on temperature begins when the combined current and temperature environment causes board temperatures greater than 117 °C. The limit curve is a linear derate from full current at 117 °C down to zero current at 125 °C. At 117 °C, an Over Temperature fault is annunciated.
 Depending on the current (actuator torque) and ambient operating temperatures, the unit may never reach a reduced level.